Occupational Therapy Assistant

 "When I graduate, I'll have jobs to choose from - I might work with children, adults or elders.
 OTAs are really in demand all across Texas and the US.
 I can make $25.00 an hour working in Dallas."
 AC OTA student

-"I didn''t know what OT was until my child needed it.
+"I didn't know what OT was until my child needed it.
 I saw what a benefit OT was in helping do everyday things that had been a struggle - getting dressed, learning in school, playing with others, making friends.
 Now I want to have a career where I can guide others in improving their independence and satisfaction with life."
 AC OTA student

 When I finish the classes and fieldwork, what do I do next?

-Graduates of the program will be eligible to sit for the national certification examination for the Occupational Therapy Assistant administered by the National Board for Certification in Occupational Therapy (NBCOT).
+Graduates of the program will be eligible to sit for the national certification examination for the Occupational Therapy Assistant, administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After passing this exam, you will be a certified Occupational Therapy Assistant(COTA).

 In addition, Texas and most other states require licensure to practice.
 Texas and many other states use the certification exam results to determine who can be licensed to practice OT.
-In Texas the application process for a COTA to obtain a license includes an open book test on the legal rules which guide occupational therapy practice.

 NOTE: A felony conviction may affect your ability to sit for the NBCOT certification examination or get a state license to practice OT.
 A graduate who is not allowed by NBCOT to take the certification exam because of a felony conviction will probably not be able to get Texas license as an OTA.
 Assistance with a felony conviction can be obtained through NBCOT at http://www.nbcot.org/ and ECPTOTE at http://www.ptot.texas.gov/page/home